Driven Collisionless Reconnection of Force-free Flux Tubes: From Onset to Coalescence: Results

 We also measure the length $\ell$ of the evolving current sheet.
 The length at collapse $\ell_*$ increases with the system size roughly as $\ell_* \sim 0.3 (R/\dep)^{1.08}$.
 Therefore, the critical sheet aspect ratio $A_* = \ell_*/a_*$ scales roughly as $A_*\sim 0.3 R/\dep$.
-Based on earlier works (e.g., \citealt{Daughton2006, Ji2011}), a current sheet should break into plasmoids when its length exceeds roughly 100 times its width.
-In our numerical experiments, this threshold appears to be roughly at $A_* \gtrsim 30$.
+Based on earlier resistive works (\citealt{Biskamp1986}), a Sweet--Parker current sheet becomes unstable to plasmoid formation once its aspect ratio $\ell/a_{SP}\sim100$.
+In our simulations, this threshold appears to be roughly at $A_* \gtrsim 30$.

 For the cases shown in Fig.~\ref{fig:combined_sigma} with $\vp = 0.02c$, the simulation with $R/\dep = 51$ does not form plasmoids, but plasmoids appear in simulations with larger boxes.
 As we discuss in the next section, the push velocity influences the number of plasmoids formed, since it affects the amplitude of perturbations and to some extent also the geometry of the current sheet.
-For the system size $R/\dep = 204$, at the lowest background speed, $\vp = 0.005c$, the current sheet length at disruption is approximately $\ell_* \approx 40 \dep$, while at the highest speed, $\vp = 0.2c$, we find $\ell_* \approx 96 \dep$.
+For the system size $R/\dep = 204$, at the lowest background speed $\vp = 0.005c$, the current-sheet length at disruption is approximately $\ell_* \approx 40 \dep$, while at the highest speed $\vp = 0.2c$, we find $\ell_* \approx 96 \dep$.

 Therefore, shorter driving time scales, corresponding to higher background flow speeds, result in somewhat larger sheet aspect ratios.